Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 I immediately went to Plan B when I spied the Pillsbury Pie Crust package in the next refrigerated section.
 I can make the tart shells myself.

-And I did, and everyone loved them.
+I did and everyone loved them.
 And they were so easy.
 Sweet Shark was upset that I didn’t make extra for him.

 I served a simple salad but the star of the meal was the lemon tarts.
 Another round of rave reviews.